Laws & Regulations

 Pesticide Use Monitoring Inspections are one of the most common types of regulatory inspections performed by our department.

-This course has been approved for 0.50 hour of Pesticide Laws and Regulations and 0.50 hours of Other
+This course has been approved for 1.00 hours of Pesticide Laws and Regulations.

 This training focuses on the Pest Control Headquarters Inspection Report (Form 109)